An analysis of the merits of the butt mask. (Because it's 2018, people, and the skin-care obsession can't stop won't stop.)

-While we'd love to believe in a miracle mask, if you want a noticeably more sculpted tush without going under the knife, you're likely only going to get it by hitting the gym—or by wearing these leggings.
+In other words, masks do not equal squats—sorry.
+If you want a noticeably more sculpted tush without going under the knife, you're likely only going to get it by hitting the gym—or by wearing these leggings.